Bailando (Enrique Iglesias song): Commercial performance

 The song has since become the most commercially successful song from Sex and Love, charting in more than 50 countries worldwide and it is most successful in Spanish and Portuguese speaking region, topping the charts in Colombia, Dominican Republic, Mexico, Portugal, Spain, and the Latin based charts in the United States.
 The song debuted at number 81 on the US Billboard Hot 100.
 The Spanish version of the song has peaked at number 12, making it Iglesias' highest-charting Spanish song of his career on the chart, surpassing the peak of "Loco".
 It is also his first top 20 hit on the chart since 2011's "Dirty Dancer".
 The song became Enrique's 13th number-one on the Hot Dance Club Songs chart.
-As of October 2014, it has crossed the 1,000,000 mark for digital downloads.
+In October 2014, "Bailando" crossed the 1 million mark for digital downloads.
 Billboard named "Bailando" its number 38 song of 2014.
-"Bailando" was certified triple platinum by the RIAA on 27 August 2015, because of its sales and streamings.
+By November 2014, the song had sold 1.2 million digital downloads.
+"Bailando" was later certified quadruple platinum by the RIAA, which denotes 4 million units based on sales and streams.

 The song first charted on the Hot Latin Songs chart at number 6.
 In its third week, it topped the chart, becoming his third consecutive single from Sex and Love to hit number one on the chart and his 25th number-one single on the Hot Latin Songs chart.
 By 28 February 2015, the song had spent 41 consecutive weeks on top of the chart, making the song the longest-run at number one, beating the record set by Shakira, when her song "La Tortura" spent 25 non-consecutive weeks at the top in 2005.
 This record was later broken in 2017 when "Despacito" by Luis Fonsi and Daddy Yankee featuring Justin Bieber spent 56 weeks on top of the Hot Latin Songs chart.
 The single also debuted on the Latin Pop Songs chart at number 34 and on Tropical Songs chart at number 39.